 Food and cooking during your campervan travels

-Food is not cheap, and depending on eating out will be limiting and challenging in more rural parts of the country.
+Food is not cheap, and eating out will be limiting and challenging in more rural parts of the country.

-Therefore, it is best to stock up on basic groceries so that you can easily whip up a simple rice or pasta meal, eggs, vegetables, and longer-lasting fruits, and some pantry staples such as spices and ready-made sauces.
+Therefore, it is best to stock up on essential groceries so that you can quickly whip up a simple rice or pasta meal, eggs, vegetables, and longer-lasting fruits, and some pantry staples such as spices and ready-made sauces.

 Impressive local produce is abundant in New Zealand, so you should keep an eye open and purchase fresh groceries as you travel.